 The PFC operating frequency naturally increases when the line voltage gets near to zero due to the reduced demagnetization time or when the PFC is operating at light loads.
-A maximum frequency clamp, $f{clamp(PFC)}$, limits the PFC frequency to improve efficiency and facilitate compliance with EMI requirements.
-The typical value of the frequency clamp is 250 kHz.
+A maximum frequency clamp, f{clamp(PFC)}, limits the PFC frequency to improve efficiency and facilitate compliance with EMI requirements.
+The NCP1937 has options for PFC frequency clamp values of 131 kHz or 250 kHz.